clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 #.
 Initialize the workspace and mix.

-   Before you create a mix, you must explicitley initialize the mixer workspace.
+   Before you create a mix, you must explicitly initialize the mixer workspace.
    During initialization, the mixer workspace is configured and the base for your mix is defined.
 By default, your mix will be based on the latest upstream version and start with the minimum set of bundles.
 Your first custom mix version number will start at 10.
 You can alternately select other versions or bundle sets to start from.

-   Initialization creates the directory structure used by mixer and adds the :file:`builder.conf` file, which is used to configure the mixer tool.
+   Initialization creates the directory structure within the workspace and adds the :file:`builder.conf` file, which is used to configure the mixer tool.

    View the `mixer.init man page`_ for more information on mixer initialization.